15498th/AHT10_esp8266/README.md

 # Wait for sensor to complete measurement.
 It takes about 75 ms according to manual
 time.sleep_ms(100)

-# Read data from sensor memory to internal buffer
+# Read data from device memory to internal buffer
 sensor.readData()

 # Print measured data: